 Find out if you require a visa to enter the country as a tourist.
 It’s pretty easy to find out this information.

 Just type into Google “Do I need a visa to enter [COUNTRY]?” and you’ll most likely find the government web site that will give you the right information.
 Only trust the government of the country for this information, as it will always be the latest.

-Due to COVID-19, there are now added restrictions for people entering foreign countries.
-Make sure you know whether you can enter based on your nationality and if you’re required to present a negative PCR test or quarantine on arrival.
+There are added restrictions for people entering foreign countries.
+Make sure you know whether you can enter based on your nationality and if you’re required to present a negative test or quarantine on arrival.

 To find out if you need a visa to enter Croatia, check your nationality here on the government’s web site.

 #5 Make a plan for getting a residence permit or long-stay visa